 Where to Buy 1 Carat Diamond Rings:

 If you're shopping for an engagement ring, you might be feeling a bit overwhelmed.
 After all, there are essential decisions to make, not the least of which is how much to spend.
+You also have to decide whether you prefer a1-carat Tiffany solitaire or perhaps a halo setting or other ring style.

 There is also an abundance of places to buy 1-carat diamond rings.
 However, we think it's faster and more convenient to shop online.
 You can compare prices and quality easily, and the upgrade policies are better.